DataFire/Integrations/integrations/generated/nebl/README.md

       * fees `object`
         * items `array`: Array of objects describing fee rules
           * items `object`
-            * address `string`: Address fee is auto sent to
-            * tokenId `string`: How fee should be paid, either with a tokenId, or with NEBL if null
-            * value `string`: Amount of NTP1 token, or NEBL (in satoshi) to pay as fee
         * locked `boolean`: Whether this rule can be modified in future transactions
       * holders `array`: Array of objects describing what addresses can hold the token
         * items `object`